th-we/deskflow-wiki/Developer-Guide.md

 This may be because the wrong arch is being used to compile.
 Instead of using the default `Developer command prompt for VS 2022`, try using `x86_64 Cross Tools Command Prompt for VS 2022` instead.

+If you're using VS Code, the easiest way to fix this is to use the recommended extension, [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) which automatically sets up the Visual Studio developer tools environment for you.

 ## Development

 ### Qt `.ui` files change radically between computers